Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 }

 This declares a component that imports a logger interface and exports a run function.
-WIT supports types like string, record (struct), variant (sum type), list, option, result.
-Much more expressive than integers and raw memory.
+WIT supports types like string, record (struct), variant (sum type), list, option, and result — much more expressive than integers and raw memory.

-The consequence: two WASM components compiled from different languages (Rust + Go + JavaScript) can talk to each other passing rich structs without manual serialisation.
+The practical consequence: two WASM components compiled from different languages (Rust + Go + JavaScript) can communicate passing rich structs without manual serialisation.
 It’s the foundation for an ecosystem of reusable components.
+This complements the composition patterns being explored in the evolution of the WebAssembly component model.

 Granular Capabilities

 Preview 2 introduces a much finer capabilities model.
-Instead of “the module can access the filesystem”, you grant access to:
+Instead of “the module can access the filesystem”, you grant access to specific resources:

 • A specific directory, read-only.